git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

 ## Summary

-In this section you have completed the pre-requisite tasks of creating environmental variables, creating service account with the right IAM policy and role ARN.
-Post which you have deployed the CSI driver of FSx for Lustre and verified the service account contents.
-In the next section you will create the storage class and the persistent volume claim (PVC) for FSx for Lustre file system.
+In this section you have completed the pre-requisite tasks of creating environmental variables, creating a service account with the right IAM policy and role ARN, and deployed the CSI driver of FSx for Lustre.
+In the next sections you will create the Persistent Volume (PV), Persistent Volume Claim (PVC), and StorageClass for FSx for Lustre.